katholiek-onderwijs-vlaanderen/sri4node/README.md

             logdebug: false,
             // The URL of the postgres database defaultdatabaseurl : "postgres://user:pwd@localhost:5432/postgres",
-            // A function to determine the security function. identity : function(username, database) {
+            // A function to determine the security context. identity : function(username, database) {
                 var query = $u.prepareSQL("me");
                 query.sql('select * from persons where email = ').param(username);